How Do You Know If Your Probiotic Is Working? Plus, What To Do If It Isn't

 Your gut is home to trillions of microorganisms, collectively called the microbiome.
-They work to aid in digestion, regulate hormones, support the immune system, and generally support gut health.
+They work to aid in digestion, support the immune system, regulate hormones, and generally support gut health.

 One of the best ways to support the optimal functioning of your gut is through a well-researched, targeted probiotic supplement, but how do you actually know if it's working?* There are a few telltale signs to look out for—let's dive in.

 Inside you right now are trillions of microorganisms, some of which are supporting your health by breaking down indigestible fiber, regulating hormones, and communicating across the gut-brain axis.

 Other microbial bugs are unfavorable and can negatively impact your health, making you feel sick and sluggish, amongst other things.